The True History of “The Rule of Thirds”

 Unique, however, was an application of the proportions in the Golden Mean to formal composition.
 In that section of his book, he accurately explained its math, attributed it to Pythagoras, and went on to sum up how it should be used: “we have touched upon the question of Proportion, the Golden Mean; and have seen how important is the Placing of our subject in the picture space…”

-Cartier-Bresson Warns Us
+Cartier-Bresson Warned Us

 It is in this era that the distinguished photojournalist Henri Cartier-Bresson, in his landmark photographic treatise The Decisive Moment (1952) took a position — not on the rule of thirds, but on the rigid approach to painterly schemas in photographic composition.
 Cartier-Bresson, as well as being a pioneer in photojournalism, was a trained painter and his book frequently illustrated the differences between painting and photography.
 He was likely familiar with the British textbook by Haile, an approach to photography that Cartier-Bresson would have found irksome.
 He literally begged his readers to ignore such pictorialist approaches in picture taking, and trust instincts: